International-Soil-Radiocarbon-Database/SOC-Hub/_posts/2018-07-10-Physical-Fractions.markdown

 #### Soil Texture

-Soil texture is determined by the proportions of different sized particles (sand, silt, and clay).
-Soil texture, together with mineralogy and chemical properties, influences soil structure and aggregations.
-For instance, when there is enough of clay particles present, they tend to "glue" particles into clumps to create aggregates.
-Qualitatively, soil texture can be described as the way soil feels and looks which is influenced by the type and the size of each particle.
+Before getting into physical fractionation, we need to understand soil texture.
+Soil texture express the mass proportion of different sized particles (sand, silt, and clay).
+When there is a considerable amount of clay-size particles or "sticky" materials (technically called binding agents such as amorphous organic matter and poorly-crystalline minerals), the particles tend to cluster to form aggregates.
+Qualitatively, soil texture can be described as the way soil feels and looks (hand texturing).
 Sand, silt, and clay (Table 1 and Figure 2) particles are the basis of soil texture and combine into more specific texture classifications.
-Given a soil’s textural classification, information about the soil’s water holding capacity, productivity, nutrient retention, and carbon-sequestration capacity may be implied, but soil organic carbon content strongly influences water holding capacity and availability of the water contained in the soil for plant uptake.
+Soil textural class is strongly related to water holding capacity, plant productivity, nutrient retention, and carbon-sequestration capacity.

 Table 1.
 Breakdown of the size classes as provided by the US Department of Agriculture (USDA).